nmaresrivera11/Moesha-Diary-Pt-2/README.md

 - Ensure that blog post content is at least 10 characters

 ---

----

-### Story 9: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.

 ### Story 9: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.